dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ---

-> In this article, we will train an RNN, or more precisely, an LSTM, to predict the sequence of tags associated with a given address, known as parsing address.
+> In this article, we will train an RNN, or more precisely, an LSTM, to predict the sequence of tags associated with a given address, known as address parsing.

 > Also, the article is available in a [Google Colab Jupyter notebook](https://colab.research.google.com/github/dot-layer/blog/blob/post%2Fdb_sequence_training_poutyne/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/article_notebook.ipynb#scrollTo=c1JxpCRsQN0e).